Sole trader simplified expenses: when they save you money

 Working from home: flat rate deduction

-If you work from home for at least 25 hours per month on business administration (invoicing, quoting, record keeping, scheduling), you can claim:
+If you work from home for at least 25 hours per month on business administration tasks like invoicing, quoting, record keeping, and scheduling, you can claim a simplified expense rate.
+The rates are as follows:

 - 25 to 50 hours per month: £10 per month